Reactions to the 2019–2020 Hong Kong protests: Citizen responses

-Despite the increase in violence, the protesters were still able to maintain public support.
-During the 2019 Hong Kong local elections, democrats, who supported the protesters and their five demands, achieved a landslide victory, successfully took control of 17 of the 18 District Councils of Hong Kong, tripling their number of seats from about 124 to around 388.
+Despite the increase in violence, protesters largely maintained public support.
+During the 2019 Hong Kong local elections, democrats, who supported the protesters and their five demands, achieved a landslide victory, controlling 17 of the 18 District Councils of Hong Kong, tripling their number of seats from about 124 to around 388.
 Meanwhile, pro-Beijing parties suffered a historic defeat and lost more than 242 seats.
-Pro-Beijing heavyweights including Junius Ho, Horace Cheung, Vincent Cheng, Michael Tien, Holden Chow, Lau Kwok-fan, Luk Chung-hung, Ho Kai-ming and Alice Mak (all of which Legislative Councilors) were all defeated by democrats in their respective constituencies.
-Regina Ip's New People Party lost all of their seats.
+Pro-Beijing leaders including Junius Ho, Horace Cheung, Vincent Cheng, Michael Tien, Holden Chow, Lau Kwok-fan, Luk Chung-hung, Ho Kai-ming and Alice Mak (all of which Legislative Councilors) were all defeated by democrats in their respective constituencies.
+Regina Ip's New People Party lost all of its seats.

 Reuters conducted polls in December 2019, March 2020, June 2020 and August 2020.
-The last poll showed that an increasing number of Hongkongers support the pro-democracy goals since the national security law was implemented.
-60% of people oppose the national security law which was 57% in June when few details were known.
-The support for the protest movement have declined when asked "How much do you support or oppose the pro-democracy protest movement?"
+The last poll showed that an increasing number of Hongkongers supported the pro-democracy goals after the national security law was implemented.
+60% opposed the law, up from 57% in June when few details were known.
+Support declined when asked "How much do you support or oppose the pro-democracy protest movement?"
 44% said they supported the movement.
-In June 51% said they supported the protest movement although the question was asked differently then "Generally speaking how much do you support or oppose de protest movement surrounding the extradition bill?".
-70% wants an independent commission of inquiry that looks into how the police handled the protests which is a 7% rise.
-63% wants universal suffrage which is about the same as the poll that was conducted in June.
-The support for amnesty of all arrested protesters rose to 50% which is 5% more than in June.
-The majority of people still wants Carrie Lam to resign which is 58%.
-The number of people who oppose the pro-democracy demands went down to 19% from 21.5%.
-The majority still opposes Hong Kong independence which is 60%, 20% supports the idea.
+In June 51% said they supported the protest movement although a different question was asked: "Generally speaking how much do you support or oppose de protest movement surrounding the extradition bill?".
+70% wanted an independent commission of inquiry to investigate police handling of the protests, a 7% rise.
+63% wanted universal suffrage, about the same as the June poll.
+Support for amnesty of all protesters rose to 50%, up 5% from June.
+The majority still wanted Lam to resign.
+Pro-democracy opponents declined to 19% from 21.5%.
+Furthermore, 60% still opposed Hong Kong independence, while 20% supported the idea.
 Just over 50% were unhappy about the postponed legislative council elections.
 The poll showed that opposition candidates could have done well if the elections were not postponed.